 Once you’ve clear on the subtopics, you have a good understanding of, compare this to any competitor courses to see if there’s anything written down in your notes that other courses have missed or not included in their learning package, as this will help yours stand out.

 Identify if there is enough market demand for your chosen topic and look for other angles that will set your online courses apart from the rest.
 Find niches related to your main topic that you could branch out into to provide a wider scope of information for your students.

 Planning the Course Outline

-Your research will have hopefully resulted in a lot of different ideas floating around on paper, but now it’s time to organize your thoughts by properly planning your course outline.
+Your research will hopefully have resulted in a lot of different ideas floating around on paper, but now it’s time to organize your thoughts by properly planning your course outline.

-Try to put each topic you’re thinking about including into a logical order, dividing subtopics into separate groups if needed, to refine your initial idea and narrow down the overall topic.
+Try to put each topic you’re thinking about including into a logical order, dividing subtopics into separate groups if needed to refine your initial idea and narrow down the overall topic.

 Check out this article on how to effectively plan your online course content for further tips and some useful examples.

 Learning Goals and Objectives

 Having clear learning goals and objectives in place will make it much easier for you and your potential students to understand what they are going to get out of the course, as it provides a way to contextualize learning with something to work towards.